okanduzyel/LogClient/README.md

 1. **For macOS**

-- Extract the zip file in your user directory, for example, "/Users/XXXXXXXXXX" (replace XXXXXXXXXX with your username).
+- Extract the zip file to your user directory, for example, "/Users/XXXXXXXXXX" (replace XXXXXXXXXX with your username).
 Please avoid using another directory.

    <img width="420" alt="Screenshot 2024-02-29 at 16 34 22" src="https://github.com/okanduzyel/LogClient/assets/38145537/26a049de-076d-43b0-8edd-692f37f0aa1b">